MeltingDiamond/TBMM/README.md

 Now there won't be any major version with planned features only bumps to the version whenever a new release happens.
 (New release happens whenever enough changes are done)

-When 1.0 is released I hope it works like any other single game mod manager does and can be enjoyed by anyone of any skill level using any version.
+When 1.0 is released I hope it works like any other single game mod manager does and can be enjoyed by anyone of any skill level using any version that have mods.

 I hope people will contibute both to TBMM directly and with mods and reskins that can be added to TBMM.
 Please enjoy TBMM.